 To start, let’s compare the costs of solar energy and fossil fuels as we see them now.
 The best way to do so is to look at average prices in the United States for each.
-In 2017 the average cost of residential solar was 12.22 ¢/kWh, and 10.19 ¢/kWh for utility scale solar.
-In 2008 coal cost between 7 and 14¢/kWh and natural gas 7 to 10¢/kWh.
-When external costs, such as human health and environmental damages, are included these costs for fossil fuel generated energy go up substantially.
-For instance, a Harvard University study concluded that that these costs increase the costs of coal by anywhere from 17.8 ¢/kWh to 26.89¢/kWh of electricity generated.
+In 2020, the average cost of residential solar was about 16¢ per kilowatt-hour (kWh) and the national average for conventional electricity was 13.28¢/kWh.
+In Massachusetts, this rate was even steeper, averaging 23.24 ¢/kWh.
+When external costs, such as human health and environmental damages, are included these costs for fossil fuels escalate.
+For instance, according to a study by the Center for Research on Energy and Clean Air (CREA), the economic and health costs of air pollution from burning fossil fuels could total $2.9 trillion annually.
 Let’s break down where these additional costs stem from.

 What is an Environmental Externality?

 In economics, an externality is a cost or benefit that is incurred by a third party who did not choose to experience those costs or benefits.
-Negative externalities are typically called “social costs,” and are not included in the costs of goods.
+Often, negative externalities are typically called “social costs,” and are not included in the costs of goods.
 Another cost to consider is environmental costs or externalities.
-These include air pollution, land degradation, loss of biodiversity, emissions, and many others.
-Negative externalities are often hard to quantify and estimates will vary from study to study.
+Among others, these include air pollution, land degradation, loss of biodiversity, emissions, and many others.
+Externalities are often hard to quantify and estimates will vary from study to study.
 What is important is to recognize is that these social and environmental externalities pose a real economic cost.

 The True Costs of Fossil Fuels

 Land Use Impacts